end-of-game/cloudunit-docker-api/README.md

 # Context

 CloudUnit uses an internal docker API.

 Not easy to test when Docker changes its json structure.

 # Goal

 Goal of this library is :
-* to separate docker concepts to CloudUnit business logics
+* to separate docker concepts and CloudUnit business logic
-* add units tests
+* add unit tests
-* add integrations tests
+* add integration tests

 # Target